Soybean oil is a vegetable oil that’s extracted from the seeds of the soybean plant.

-In fact, studies show that swapping saturated fats for polyunsaturated fats in your diet could be linked to a lower risk of heart disease.
+In fact, studies show that swapping saturated fats for polyunsaturated fats in your diet could be linked to a lower risk for heart disease.

-One large review of 8 studies showed that when participants replaced 5% of their total daily calories from saturated fat with polyunsaturated fat, they ran a 10% lower risk of heart disease (
+One large review of 8 studies showed that when participants replaced 5% of their total daily calories from saturated fat with polyunsaturated fat, they had a 10% lower risk for heart disease (

-Trading saturated fats for polyunsaturated fats may also reduce levels of LDL (bad) cholesterol, which is a major risk factor for heart disease (
+Trading saturated fats for polyunsaturated fats may also reduce levels of LDL (bad) cholesterol, which is a major risk factor of heart disease (

 While vitamin K is perhaps best known for its effect on blood clotting, it also plays a vital role in regulating bone metabolism.

 Research shows that vitamin K is necessary for the synthesis of specific proteins that are crucial for maintaining bone mass, such as osteocalcin (

 Some research suggests that diets rich in polyunsaturated fats may help protect against age-related bone loss.
 However, research is limited, and more studies are needed to confirm this potential effect (

 Another 2-year study in 440 women found that taking 5 mg of vitamin K daily was linked to a lower risk of bone fractures (